 If you are buying a new or used auto from a dealer, you should receive a temporary license plate that is valid in both the U.S. and Canada for one month.
 If you are buying from a private party, be aware that Canadian Customs may not allow a Canadian resident to drive a car with a U.S. license plates in Canada unless they are satisfied that you intend to license the car in Canada.
 That shouldn’t be a problem if you are following procedures.

 Dealing with U.S. Customs

-At least 72 business hours – three business days – prior to your border crossing, you must contact the exact U.S. border crossing station that you’re going to be using, and fax or email them the certificate of title for your car.
-If you do not receive a confirming email back from them, you should call to ensure that they have received your paperwork.
-If you skip this step you can may be turned away when you reach the border.
+At least 72 business hours – three business days – prior to your border crossing, you should contact the exact U.S. border crossing station that you’re going to be using.
 See our pages for each border crossing to get the contact information for the port you are going to use.
-Before you head to the border make sure to check on the hours that they accept car imports.
+Before you head to the border, make sure to check on the hours that they accept car imports.

-When you reach the U.S. port to which you sent your documentation they will check the certificate of title against the vehicle and then stamp the title.
+When you reach the U.S. port you contacted, provide them with your ITN number, Form 1, and proof of ownership (certificate of title, proof of sale).
+They will confirm everything is in order and and then stamp the title.
 You will then drive on to the Canadian customs office.